Garypls/OrbitLink/README.txt

 5. History Log:
    - The "History" section shows past join attempts, with timestamps and results (success or failure).
-   - You can filter through past join attempts using the search bar.
+   - You can filter through past join attempts using the search bar and double-click on an antry to rejoin that guardian.

 6. Minimise/closing:
    - Leave the window open, minimise it to hide it or click the "×" to fully close when you're done.